cytomining/pycytominer/ROADMAP.md

 # Pycytominer Roadmap

 Pycytominer's vision is to perform the image-based profiling pipeline **reproducibly and extremely fast** for humans and AI agents.
-This roadmap outlines the milestones toward a v2 release that fulfills that vision through a modernized API, a structured data model, and a high-performance DataFrame backend.
+This roadmap outlines the milestones toward a v2 release that fulfills that vision through a modernized API, a shared profile schema, and a high-performance DataFrame backend.

 ```mermaid
 %%{init: {'theme': 'dark', 'themeVariables': {'cScale0': '#1e40af', 'cScale1': '#0f766e', 'cScale2': '#6d28d9', 'cScale3': '#b91c1c', 'cScale4': '#111111'}}}%%